240-hour modules: an appropriate degree, professional or technical qualification and work experience that we deem appropriate.

 Advanced statistical methods in veterinary epidemiology (VPM013)

 This module will provide an introduction to advanced methods of statistical modelling of epidemiological data.
+Please refer to the module page for the computer requirement.

 Animal disease (current concepts) (LHM001)